-The Interim Condensed Consolidated Financial Statements (Financial Statements) of the Group for the six months ended 30 June 2022 were authorised for issue in accordance with a resolution of the Directors on 8 September 2022.
+The Interim Condensed Consolidated Financial Statements (Financial Statements) of the Group for the six months ended 30 June 2022 contained in this announcement were authorised for issue in accordance with a resolution of the Directors on 8 September 2022.
 The Consolidated Balance Sheet was signed on behalf of the Board by MJ Norris and FA Conophy.